 The literal meaning of Pongal is “spilling over” due to a ritual followed by boiling rice in a pot until it starts overflowing.
 Pongal also is the name of a dish that is consumed as a part of the festival celebration and prepared with sweetened rice and lentils.

-The two most popular legends of Pongal are stories related to Lord Shiva and Lord Indra.
+Two most popular legends behind Pongal festival are stories related to Lord Shiva and Lord Indra.

 The first day of Pongal celebration is known as The Bhogi festival, a day dedicated to worshipping Lord Indra, the lord of rain, the day is also known as Indrian.
 This day marks the beginning of the new calendar of south India.